vexim/vexim2/README.md

 The default username and password for the siteadmin, are:
 * **Username:** siteadmin
-* **Domain value:** (blank)
 * **Password:** CHANGE

 The password is case sensitive.
-You are strongly advised to log in and change it as soon as you get a chance. :-)
+After you login, you have to change it first.

 #### Virtual Domains:
 Virtual Exim can now control which local domains Exim accepts mail for and which domains it relays mail for.
 The features are controlled by the siteadmin, and domains can be easily added/removed from the siteadmin pages.
 Local domains can also be enabled/disabled on the fly, but relay domains are always enabled.

-#### Mailman:
-Mailman needs to be installed if you want to use mailing lists.
-The default location is assumed to be /usr/local/mailman.
-If this is not the location of your installation, edit Exim's configure file, and change the paths where ever 'mailman' is mentioned, and do the same in vexim/config/variables.php

 #### Mail storage and Delivery:
 The mysql configuration assumes that mail will be stored in /var/vmail/domain.com/username/Maildir.
 If you want to change the path from '/var/vmail/', you need to edit the file: